ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 ## User Identification Process

+### Diagrams and Movies of All Oauth Flows

-The video below shows the communication process when an user authenticates  against our OAuth configured web app:
+The video below shows the communication process when an user authenticates  against an OAuth configured web app:

 <!--![](/images/oauth2-scheme.png)-->

   <youtube id="7D-OU4hZW70"></youtube>

+To see more Oauth flows visit *Diagrams and Movies of All Oauth Flows*[^oauthflows] by Takahiko Kawasaki (may 26, 2017)

+### Snapshots Sequence

 1. El usuario visita la página web de nuestra aplicación desplegada en netlify: